-The film opens with a bridegroom waiting for the bride to come into their bedroom, we understand they are newlywed and wedding happened a few days back by the withered garlands on the hook.
+The film opens with a bridegroom waiting for the bride to come into their bedroom, we understand they are newlywed and the wedding happened a few days back by the withered garlands on the hook.
 The lady comes in and goes about unwrapping wedding gifts to the disappointment of her husband.
-She answers him saying her best friend is pestering her to give a feedback of her gift and that’s why she is doing the job now.
+She answers him saying her best friend is pestering her to give feedback on her gift and that’s why she is doing the job now.
 There is a knock on the door, the husband is called out where he finds the entire neighbourhood of the small village, he learns that the goat his grandmother had been grooming for sacrifice to local God (Lord Muniyandi) was stolen by someone and they had recovered it back.
 In this starting five minutes itself, Director Suresh Sangaiah makes it clear that the film is about the goat and the couple played by Vidharth of Mynaa fame & Raveena Ravi (famed dubbing artiste).

 Excellent casting choice by Director.
 Every one of the actors has done their character to perfection.
 I expected lot more from the lawyer character but he turned out to be a comedy piece.